Markcial/choices/README.md

 ## Options

 -p, --prompt: The message prompted to the user requesting the input.
-String.
-Default: `Select one : `
+String. *Default*: "Select one : "

 -e, --error: The message displayed to the user when the selection is not valid.
-String.
-Default: `Invalid selection.
-Must be one of %(choices)!`
+String. *Default*: "Invalid selection.
+Must be one of %(choices)!"

 -l --literal: Switches between selection by index or explicitly by one of the literal choices sent, by default the selection is done by it's index.
 Boolean defaults to 0

 -d, --default: The default value if the user just presses enter without any value.
-String.
-Default: None.
+String. *Default*: None.

 -h, --help: Show usage information.